 There are some circumstances where the Company can refuse to comply with a request for erasure; this will be dependent on the type of data and the processing need.

-The Company takes the security of its data extremely seriously and ISO 27001 accredited in terms of information security.
+The Company takes the security of its data extremely seriously in terms of information security.
 All processing and storage of data is subject to suitable security precautions relevant to the type and use of that data.

-The investigation and reporting of Data Breaches are the responsibility of the Data Privacy Committee and will be reported to the Information Commissioners Office in accordance with the reporting requirements of GDPR and the Data Protection Act 2018.
+The investigation and reporting of Data Breaches are the responsibility of the Executive Board and will be reported to the Information Commissioners Office in accordance with the reporting requirements of GDPR and the Data Protection Act 2018.